Discover more from Stay-At-Home Macro (SAHM)

 The Covid recession is a massive outlier.
 The unemployment rate shot up at lightning speed when the economy shut down and started falling rapidly within months.

 Recessions are always bad.
 Millions of workers lose their jobs.
 And millions more lose job opportunities and bigger paychecks.
 Crushingly, it hurts those with the least the most.
 None of the experts emphatic that we “need” a recession will lose their jobs.
 No Fed official hiking interest rates aggressively will either.
-Heck, they don’t even lose them for unethical behavior.
-I am angry.
-Americans are too.

 The Sahm rule as a weapon.